zaiisao/Documentation/en/Video/video_profile_apple.md

 ## Implementation

-Before setting the video profile, ensure that you hava implemented the basic real-time communication functions in your project.
+Before setting the video profile, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see the following documents:
 - iOS: [Start a Call](../../en/Video/start_call_ios.md) or [Start a Live Broadcast](../../en/Video/start_live_ios.md)
 - macOS: [Start a Call](../../en/Video/start_call_mac.md) or [Start a Live Broadcast](../../en/Video/start_live_mac.md)